yairlempert/joshua-rainbow/content/darkroom/id-11/guide.md

-6. Pour your fixer from the measuring cylinder into the development tank, start your timer, then agitate as you did for the developer.
+6. Pour your fixer from the measuring cylinder into the development tank, start your timer, then agitate as you did for the developer until the timer goes off again.